-Since its launch in 2015, the ICIS Mexico Energy Report (MER) has become the leading English language information source for Mexico’s emerging energy market.
+The ICIS Mexico Energy Report (MER) is the leading English language information source for Mexico’s emerging energy market.
 The report provides news, commentary, analysis, data and prices for the Mexican power and gas markets, which have become the most exciting domestic energy markets in the Americas.

-In 2018, the report will transition from a fortnightly to a weekly publication, providing even more in depth coverage of the latest regulatory, project and market updates for this rapidly changing market, as well as the latest pricing information as reported by market participants.
+The MER is a weekly publication that provides in-depth coverage of the latest regulatory, project and market updates for this rapidly changing market, as well as the latest pricing information reported by market participants.

-With these enhancements, the report is set to become even more essential for companies currently active or looking to engage with the energy trading opportunities emerging from Mexico and across the Southern US.Request a sample report
+The report is essential for companies currently active or looking to engage with the energy trading opportunities emerging from Mexico and across southern US.Request a sample report

 The MER provides:

-- Weekly updates starting January 1, 2018 – with market alerts between reports.
+- Weekly updates with market alerts between reports

-- Regionally targeted price hubs that support the Mexican government’s country plans.
+- Information on regionally targeted price hubs that support the Mexican government’s country plans

 The MER enables you to:

-- Make decisions about potential future trading positions.
+- Make decisions on potential future trading positions

 About the Editors